How to remove yourself from data brokers

 Tier 3: Long tail

 Smaller, less-trafficked sites.
 Worth removing if you have the time, but they contribute less to your overall exposure.
-These include sites like SearchPeopleFree, 411.com, FastBackgroundCheck, VoterRecords, Zabasearch, PublicDataUSA, and dozens more.
-Tackle these after you’ve cleared Tiers 1 and 2.
+There are dozens of these — older directory sites, regional people-search tools, and thin re-aggregators.
+Tackle these after you have cleared Tiers 1 and 2.

 Every data broker has a different opt-out process.
 That said, most follow one of a few common patterns.